• Skip to primary navigation

 Identifying these signals can help you begin to recognize what your hunger signals (or ‘gentle reminders’) are so that you can try to listen for them.

 They also recommend “checking the pulse of your hunger at frequent intervals.”
 If you’re having trouble listening to your internal cues, make an effort to check in with yourself frequently.
-This will help you avoid getting too ravenous and then overeating.
+This will help you avoid getting too ravenous and then eating past the point of comfortable fullness.

 I’ll close this post with a couple important reminders:

-In order to eat intuitively, it’s crucial that your body can trust you, you learn to trust your body and that you honor your internal cues.
+In order to eat intuitively, it’s crucial that your body can trust you and that you learn to trust your body.

 References: